Congratulations, Fall 2019 graduates!

 Check-in will begin one hour before the processional.

-Regalia for bachelor, master, specialist, and doctorate students will be available for purchase online at www.shockerstore.com or in store beginning February 18, 2019.
+Regalia for bachelor, master, specialist, and doctorate students will be available for purchase online at www.shockerstore.com or at our Rhatigan Student Center location beginning October 16, 2019.

 If you purchase a cap, gown, hood (master, specialist, and doctorate students), and major tassel you will receive a special package price for the set.
 Please visit the graduation section of www.shockerstore.com for package pricing.
 Discount taken when order is processed or at register.
 For online orders all items must be purchased on the same order to receive the discount)